RandyParedis/autoplay/docs/Configuration.md

  the same result.
 It consists of:
     - `pitch`: The algorithm to use when creating the pitches.
 It can be one of the following:
        - `random-piano`: To generate completely random pitches, playable by a keyboard/piano.
+       - `contain-stave`: To generate random pitches, contained within the stave.
        - Anything else will generate completely random pitches within the entire music range.
  - `style`: Either a style object, or a string representing a style.
 See the _Styles_ page for more info.
+ - `parts`: A list of different parts, where each element contains the following sub-tree:
+    - `instrument`: A string, containing the MIDI name of an instrument.
+    - `clef`: The name of a clef (either `Treble`, `Bass` or `Alto`) as a string.
+    - `generation`: This is the same element as the above-mentioned `generation` element, which allows for each stave to have an explicit algorithm set.
+If this element does not exist, the above-set `generation` element will be used.

 For more info, please take a look at the `main/config/default.json` config file.
 _**Note:** This file will be read and used as (default) input (config) for the program on